dpetrovics/web-app-starter/README.md

 ## Web-App-Starter

-A 'starter kit' for developing web apps in Clojure.
-It creates a project skeleton that uses Noir, CouchDB, Enlive, Forms-Bootstrap, and email authentication inspired by Noir Auth App.
+A leiningen template meant to be used as a 'starter kit' for developing web apps in Clojure.
+It creates a project skeleton that uses Noir, CouchDB, Enlive, Forms-Bootstrap, and email authentication inspired by Noir-Auth-App.
 Meant to be hosted on Heroku with Cloudant for CouchDB and RedisToGo for the key value store.
 It might be over-configured for many users, but it gets you up and going very quickly if you want to use the above libraries anyways.

 ## Getting Started